-Saying no doesn’t have to be awkward or offensive, you can professionally and respectfully say no. If you’re new to saying no, it may take some time to build up the skills and muscles to get used to it, but practice makes perfect!
+Saying no doesn’t have to be awkward or offensive, you can professionally and respectfully say no. If you’re learning to saying no at work, it may take some time to build up the skills and muscles to get used to it, but practice makes perfect!
 The Muse covered four ways to best say no to different people at work, read through their examples, and feel prepared for the next time you should say no. This podcast from Harvard Business Review with author Bruce Tuglan outlines strategies for declining work through which you won’t add value — and for delivering the right kind of “yes.”
 By planning and practicing the best ways to say no it will help make it easier to say no when faced with a challenging workplace situation.

 In addition to working on the skill personally, consider how as an executive or people manager you can help defeat a culture of busyness, build healthy boundaries, and set an example for others in your company.
 There will be times when as professionals or companies we may get busy, but learning how to set and model boundaries will help prevent busy culture.
 All companies get busy.
 The trick is to keep that busyness from becoming a consistent and cultural problem.
 When busyness becomes the norm, it can become a corrosive issue impacting job satisfaction and turnover.